KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

 - **The Branches (C₁–C₁₅ & E₁–E₁₅):**
   Represent the specific **Dimensions and Hypostases** of the lattice.
-  These are the diversified expressions of consciousness:
+  These are the diversified expressions of becoming:
   - The **upper, light-seeking branches** are **Centropic dimensions.**
   - The **lower or twisting branches** are **Entropic mirrors.**